Writing inspiration comes from a variety of places and while we may share those places with other writers, each one is still unique to the individual.

 While we may enjoy watching our favorite actors and actresses in action on the television or the big screen, they can inspire characters that we didn’t originally think of.
 Sometimes the character they play will spawn inspiration for another character that is the complete opposite of what we are used to seeing.
 And sometimes they inspire a similar character that’s the same but not the same.

 Let me explain that last statement a bit further.
 I am a huge Johnny Depp fan.
 I love Captain Jack Sparrow.
 When my best friend and I started writing some Pirates of the Caribbean fan fiction, we discovered that our story had taken on a life of its own to the point that we took the entire fan fiction and completely rewrote it.
 Captain Jack Sparrow became the inspiration for our hero “Bloody Cutlass” Fletcher.
 Now, Fletcher, like Jack, is a pirate.
-He uses pirate lingo.
-He has a ship he loves.
-He fights with a sword.
+He uses pirate lingo, has a ship he loves, and fights with a sword.
 But that is where the similarities end.
-He is similar to Jack Sparrow, same but the not the same.
+He is similar to Jack Sparrow, same but not the same.

 Let me give you a STRONG piece of advice: if you find yourself being inspired by a character from a movie or television show, especially if you see the same actor in the new role in your mind’s eye, make sure your character is different.
 You don’t want to be accused of plagiarism.
 “Bloody Cutlass” Fletcher has a very different backstory and mannerisms from Captain Jack Sparrow, even though in my head they both look like Johnny Depp.

-While Plagiarism.org is geared more for the education community, it’s a good reference site for any writer who wants to make sure they have not plagiarized a character during development or writing.
+While Plagiarism.org is geared more for the education community, it’s a good reference site for any writer who wants to make sure they are not plagiarizing a character during development or writing.

 Have you ever just stopped and watched the people around you?
 I don’t mean just casually gazing at them as they go about their day.
 I mean really watch them.
 Who are these people?
 What are their stories?
 Strangers can be an interesting source of inspiration simply because we don’t know what their story is.